Shaheen Khan (Pakistani actress)

 Shaheen Khan is a Pakistani actress.
 She is known for her roles in dramas Mohabbat Mushkil Hai, Maryam Periera, Haara Dil and Dulhan.

-Early life

-Shaheen was born in 1960 on 2nd July in Multan, Pakistan.
-She completed her studies from University of Multan.

 Career

 Shaheen made her debut as an actress on PTV in 1998.
 She was noted roles in dramas Agar Tum Na Hotay, Kahani Raima Aur Manahil Ki, Ishq Mein Teray, Meri Beti, Chup Raho and Shehr-e-Ajnabi.
 She also appeared in dramas Takkabur, Ishq Parast, Tere Mere Beech, Thora Sa Aasman, Kisay Chahoon, Mannchali and Kathputli.
 Since then she appeared in dramas Barfi Laddu, Dulhan, Haara Dil, Saza e Ishq, Ghisi Piti Mohabbat and Zebaish.
-In 2018 she appeared in movie Wajood.
+In 2018, she appeared in movie Wajood.

 Personal life

-Shaheen is married to Farrukh Shahab and has three children.
+Shaheen Khan's first marriage ended in divorce when she was young, a situation she described as difficult and focused her attention on raising her son, working as a flight attendant in her youth to support her family.
+Later She married Farrukh Shahab and they have two children.